stellados53/AI-Log-Analyzer/README.md

 # AI-Log-Analyzer

-## Overview
-AI-Powered Log Analyzer is a Python-based tool that leverages **Google's Gemini AI** to analyze server logs, detect cyber threats, and classify them using the **MITRE ATT&CK framework**.
+AI Log Analyzer is a Python-based tool that leverages **Google's Gemini AI** to analyze server logs, detect cyber threats, and classify them using the **MITRE ATT&CK framework**.
 It helps security professionals and IT students assess logs for potential attacks, Indicators of Compromise (IoCs), and provides mitigation strategies.

 ## Features
 - **AI-Driven Analysis**: Uses **Gemini AI** to classify logs as normal or attack-related.